containerize-com/Products/en/social-network-platforms/diaspora/_index.md

 singlepageh2title: Diaspora is a free decentralized social network alternative to Facebook.
 It gives you control over data, social connections and rich communication features.
 Shortdescriptionlistingpage: Diaspora is an open-source decentralized social network tool that supports integration with Twitter, Tumblr and offers powerful features such as data control, Mentions, Emojis, and more.
 linktitle: Diaspora
-Imagetext:  Free Social Network Tool
+Imagetext:  Free Social Network Platform
 draft: false
 weight: 3
 layout: "single"